modern-influence-of-ancient-warriors

 Bushido and the Discipline of Appetite

-The foundational structure of the samurai meal was Ichiju-issai (one soup, one dish), which later evolved into the more formalized Honzen-ryori as the class system solidified.
-This minimalist framework was not born of poverty but of deliberate design.
+The foundational blueprint of the samurai meal was Ichiju-issai (one soup, one dish), a minimalist structure that evolved into the more elaborate Honzen-ryori as the class system matured.
+This framework was a deliberate design, not a product of poverty.
 A standard meal consisted of a bowl of steamed rice, a bowl of soup (typically miso-based), one main dish (often grilled fish or a simmered vegetable), and a small plate of pickles (tsukemono).
-This structure ensured a balanced intake of carbohydrates, protein, vitamins, and minerals.
-It also reinforced the aesthetic of wabi-sabi—finding beauty in simplicity and imperfection.
-The empty space on the tray was just as important as the food itself, allowing the diner to appreciate each component fully.
+This structure ensured a balanced intake of macronutrients and micronutrients—carbohydrates from rice, protein from fish or tofu, vitamins and fiber from vegetables and pickles.
+The tray itself, often a lacquered zen with legs, was arranged according to strict rules: rice on the left, soup on the right, main dish in the back, pickles in the middle.
+This aesthetic mirrored the wabi-sabi principle of finding beauty in simplicity and asymmetry.
+The empty space on the tray was as important as the food, allowing each component to be appreciated fully without distraction.
+Over time, Honzen-ryori expanded into multi-course banquets for the elite, with the number of courses indicating the rank of the guest, but the core ethos of balance and restraint remained.

 Seasonality and Locality (Shun)